Ben Roberts, Director of Lottery Film Fund

 Lizzie Francke, Senior Development and Production Executive

-She started her career as a film critic in the early 1990s, contributing to The Guardian, The Observer, Sight and Sound and Screen International, amongst others.
-During this period she also wrote the book Script Girls: The History of Women Screenwriters in Hollywood.
+She started her career as a film critic in the early 1990s contributing to the Guardian, The Observer, Sight and Sound and Screen International amongst others.
+During this period she also wrote the book Script Girls: The History of Women Screenwriters in Hollywood (1994, BFI Publishing).
 In 1997 she was appointed Artistic Director of the Edinburgh International Film Festival and in her five years there re-established the festival as a key showcase for British cinema.

-She moved into production in 2001, first for Little Bird, where she co-produced Marc Evans’ thriller Trauma, then as Executive Producer for EM Media, where her credits include Control, and When Did You Last See Your Father, Magicians and Better Things.
-She also acted as the British co-producer on VINYAN, the second film from cult Belgian director Fabrice du Welz, released in 2009.
+She moved into production in 2001, first for Little Bird where she co-produced Marc Evan’s thriller Trauma, then as Executive Producer for EM Media where her credits include Control, And When Did You Last See Your Father, Magicians, Complete History of My Sexual Failures and Better Things.
+She also acted as the British co-producer on Vinyan, the second film from the cult Belgian director Fabrice du Welz which was released in 2009.

 Matimba Kabalika, NET.WORK Talent Co-ordinator and Content Editor

 Matimba looks after the talent development programme BFI NET.WORK and manages the accompanying website.
 She originally joined the BFI in June 2012 as Assistant to Ben Roberts.
 Before joining the BFI she spent four years at Partizan, where she worked in production on commercials, music videos and short films, working with an array of emerging and established directing talent.

 Emma joined the Film Fund at the beginning of 2013 after several years working as a freelancer in production, most recently on The Selfish Giant.
 Prior to working in film production she was a researcher for various TV comedy programmes, produced and production managed shorts and music videos, and worked in various roles for Secret Cinema and Future Shorts.
 She studied English Literature and Film Studies at university, her first job in film was as a cinema usher.